 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-Lake Champlain is one of the largest fresh water lakes in the United States so it's no surprise that the region is bustling with water sports and outdoor activities.
+Lake Champlain is the 6th largest fresh water lake in the United States, some would argue a 6th Great Lake, so it's no surprise that the region is bustling with water-sports and outdoor activities.

-During the winter, the region affords opportunities for skiing, skating, camping, snowmobiling, ice fishing, and snowshoeing.
-In summer, legions of adventure-seekers and beach-goers flood the region for Lake Champlain boating, swimming, sailing, kayaking, water skiing and fishing.
-The lake offers several full-service marinas and launch sites, so it's easy to bring your boat and take a ride.
-Or book a guided cruise and enjoy the scenery – recreational boaters rejoice at the breathtaking views of the Green and Adirondack Mountains sheltering Lake Champlain.
+In summer, adventure-seekers and beach-goers come to Lake Champlain for endless fun, boating, swimming, sailing, kayaking, water-skiing and fishing to name a few.
+The lake offers several full-service marinas and launch sites, so it's easy to bring your boat and take a ride, or book a guided cruise and enjoy the scenery.
+Getting out on the water is a great way to take in the breathtaking views of the Green and Adirondack Mountains sheltering Lake Champlain.

-If you prefer to stay on dry land, the region boasts six golf courses and hundreds of miles of Lake Champlain biking and hiking trails.
-For cyclists, the Champlain Valley offers flat roads and unbeatable scenery that attracts riders from around the world.
-If you prefer hiking, we recommend scaling one of the mountains surrounding the lake— try Mount Defiance and enjoy a panoramic view of Lake Champlain, Fort Ticonderoga, and the Green Mountains of Vermont.
-You can drive almost to the summit on a historic road made by the army of British General Burgoyne in 1777, and then walk to the observation deck.
+When you’re not on the water, the region boasts six golf courses and hundreds of miles of Lake Champlain biking and hiking trails.
+For cyclists, the Champlain Valley offers rolling hills roads and unbeatable scenery that attracts riders from around the world.
+If you prefer hiking, we recommend scaling one of the mountains surrounding the lake to enjoy a panoramic view of Lake Champlain, historic forts, and the Green Mountains of Vermont.

 For birders, don't miss the largest birding trail in North America.
 It winds along the Lake Champlain Basin, which is within the Atlantic Flyway.
-During spring and fall migrations it is a premier spot to watch migrating waterfowl, shorebirds, hawks and songbirds—you'll have the opportunity to add several species to your life list.
+During spring and fall migrations it is a premier spot to watch migrating waterfowl, shorebirds, hawks and songbirds.

 Visitors can find several marinas in the area with slips available for overnight docking or day trips.